 Therapy for children looks very different to therapy for adolescents and adults.
 Children are significantly influenced by their surroundings.
 With younger children the approach is to work with the family as they have the biggest impact at this stage of life, especially if the child is under 12.

 The type of therapy is also dependent on the child’s problem and the cause of this problem.For example, Cognitive Behavioural Therapy is helpful for children with anxiety and depression.
 However a skilled therapist will also look for other causes.
 It could be trauma, loss, underlying illness or an undiagnosed neurodevelopmental issue that could be underpinning their difficulties.

-In our Practice we only place child clients with one of our CAMHS specialist Doctors of Clinical Psychology; Dr Abigail Pamich or Dr Victoria Smalley.
-They have both worked in an NHS Child and Adolescent Mental Health Team (CAMHS) and are highly qualified in undertaking a thorough assessment of what led to the problem, and then choosing the most helpful treatment approach.
+In our Practice we only place child clients with one of our therapists trained to see children and young people.
+They will conduct an assessment of what led to the problem, and then choose the most helpful treatment approach.

 For example, it is not helpful to treat a child using CBT for anxiety when the cause is trauma, as this needs a different approach… or maybe the child’s behaviour is related to grief due to changes in family circumstances – thus an approach of Systemic Family Therapy or a grief and loss model would be most useful.
 Narrative Therapy is also commonly used with children as it draws on stories (in a playful way), to define and change a persons understanding of difficulties and how to overcome them.

 - Parenting strategies

 - Bedtime or sleeping difficulties

 - Difficulties with eating

 - General anxiety or anxiety at separations